So what is Easter in Denmark?

 You might think, due to all the extended Easter bank holidays, that Danes are very religious and spend their free days going to special Easter church ceremonies.
 Nothing could be more wrong.

-By Bente D. Knudsen
+Text and pictures by Bente D. Knudsen

 I was asked the other day if Danes are really busy going to church for Easter – since we have several extra days off compared to a range of other countries, notably Thursday before Easter known in Denmark as Skærtorsdag, or Maundy Thursday.